 Happening in the capital city of China's northern Heilongjiang province, Harbin International Ice and Snow sculpture festival attracts thousands of foreign visitors each year.
 The festival begins in December and goes on till 25th February, so if you haven't visited it by March, pack your bags for December.
-Remember, The Harbin Ice and Snow festival is the largest winter, ice and snow festival in the world.
-Also, since Harbin is located at the northern tip of China it faces the brunt of Siberian winds, hence, temperatures can go well under -20°C. The Harbin Taiping Airport is one of the busiest airports in China, and is connected by various Chinese and international airlines, so getting there isn't a problem.
-Finding Halal food restaurants in Harbin could be challenging if you're a first timer but there's ways to make it easier to find Halal food restaurants near you, you can use mobile apps such as the Halaltrip app to locate Halal food eateries near you.
+Remember, The Harbin Ice and Snow Festival is the largest winter, ice, and snow festival in the world.
+Also, since Harbin is located at the northern tip of China it faces the brunt of Siberian winds, hence, temperatures can go well under -20°C. The Harbin Taiping Airport is one of the busiest airports in China and is connected by various Chinese and international airlines, so getting there isn't a problem.
+Finding Halal food restaurants in Harbin could be challenging if you're a first timer but there are ways to make it easier to find Halal food restaurants near you, you can use mobile apps such as the Halaltrip app to locate Halal food eateries near you.

 Istanbul is one of the oldest cities in the world, and since it is strategically located between Asia and Europe, it was often the center point for rivalry between empires.
-Today, Istanbul is located in the Republic of Turkey, and is an established tourist destination.
-During the last few years Istanbul has seen an increase in the number of foreign visitors.
-Istanbul is a great destination for those interested in its history - the city is filled with spectacular buildings belonging to the Ottoman and Byzantium era.
-There are also structures dedicated to the foundation of modern Turkey, such as the Taksim Republic Monument.
+Today, Istanbul is located in the Republic of Turkey and is an established tourist destination.
+During the last few years, Istanbul has seen an increase in the number of foreign visitors.
+Istanbul is a great destination for those interested in its history - the city is filled with spectacular buildings belonging to the Ottoman and Byzantium eeras There are also structures dedicated to the foundation of modern Turkey, such as the Taksim Republic Monument.
 If you want to explore the religious side of the city, you can go to the Blue Mosque or the Hagia Sophia.
 Istanbul is usually cold in February.
 Halal food can be found everywhere since Istanbul is a predominantly Muslim city.
-In fact, Turkish cuisine is one of the best Muslim cuisines in the world, and you'll get to know what I'm saying when you try their Baklavas and Kebabs.
+Turkish cuisine is one of the best Muslim cuisines in the world, and you'll get to know what I'm saying when you try their Baklavas and Kebabs.
 Getting around Istanbul is easy, there's a large network of streetcars and tramways linking the whole city, and there's also the cruise service that is used as a tourboat-cum-ferry, since the ride offers a spectacular view of the city.
 The Istanbul Airport is a hub for one of the world's best airlines, Turkish Airlines, a major airline that connects several European and Asian cities with Istanbul.